 - PRODUCE INPUT

-On Saturday mornings a team of volunteers is needed to process produce delivered by Spend Yourself® and home gardeners for distribution to food pantry clients.
+On Saturday mornings we need a team of volunteers to process produce delivered by Spend Yourself® and home gardeners for distribution to food pantry clients.
 Duties include receiving produce from gardeners, weighing and logging produce and packaging it for distribution by food pantry volunteers to clients.
 Contact lay Leader below.

 - PRAY For our volunteers, clients and the gardens.